mojaloop/merchant-payment-docs/PI23-Sprint-1-Features/Hierearchy-of-Users.md

 ## Super Users

-Once a Super User has been created, they can create only create three Hub admin accounts.
+Once a Super User has been created, they can create only three Hub admin accounts.
 Once three Hub Admin accounts have been created, the SuperUser is disabled

 ## Hub Admin Users